DavidKoleczek/human_marl/README.md

-# Optimizing Interventions in Shared Autonomy
+# On Optimizing Interventions in Shared Autonomy

 # Code Structure
 * Main executable scripts are in the `experiments` folder, start here!
 * Library code is located under the `src` folder.

 # Installation
 High level installation steps: